Syndromic Surveillance: the Value of Real-time Data for Public Health Action

-The anticipated publication date for this Supplemental Issue is September/October 2015.
+June 30 and the anticipated publication date for this supplemental issue is mid-2017.

 Manuscripts addressing the following topics are encouraged:

 Manuscript requirements: Articles in PHR are typically 3,000 words in length.
 The Supplement will also consider brief reports on preliminary studies or emerging trends that are no longer than 1,500 words in length.
 All manuscripts will be reviewed by the PHR Special Editorial Committee (SEC) for this Supplement.
-The SEC determines which manuscripts are sent for external peer review and which manuscripts will then be published in the Supplement.
+The SEC, together with the Editor in Chief, determines which manuscripts are sent for external peer review and which manuscripts will then be published in the Supplement.

 Deadline for submission: Manuscripts should be submitted by

 June 30th, 2016.
 The anticipated publication date for the PHR Supplement is May/June 2017.

 Manuscript submission: Manuscripts should be submitted electronically at http://phr.msubmit.net.